Home 9 The Art of Technology 9 Image Processing – Python : Convert Image to Gray Scale – Average

 If you were doing a gray scale conversion for the enjoyment of humans, and wanted something more eye pleasing – you would need to look into doing a weighted gray scale conversion.

-Here is the python code that will load am image – like the one below in color and then convert it using averaging to gray scale.
+Here is the code that will load am image – like the one below in color and then convert it using averaging to gray scale.

 There are python modules already out there that will do this – however we are more interested in how it is done, not some black box thing.